 If you’re already running an insurance-based practice, survey your patients and find out how they feel about paying cash upfront for services, rather than going through their insurance.

 2. How to Set Up Policies and Fee Schedules to Be Successful in Cash-Based PT

 In order to determine your fees, you’ll need to consider your overhead costs, desired profit margin and what you think your patients are willing to pay.

 You will also need to set up a payment policy.
 Will all patients be required to pay up front, or will you bill them later?
 Do you want to offer payment plans, etc.?
 Whatever you determine, it must be consistent across the board for all patients.

-You better be ready to explain this concept to your patients and sell them on the value of your care.
+You better be ready to explain this concept to your patients and sell them the value of your care.
 Like most cash-based practices, you’ll provide expert, one-on-one care once a week rather than the usual 2-3 times a week some patients will spend at an insurance-based practice.
-This often means patients end up paying around the same amount for PT – to heal in less time.
+This often means patients pay around the same amount for PT – to heal in less time.
 Most quality-conscious patients will be in favor of that!

 Being an “out-of-network” provider means you may have to market your practice even more than an insurance-based practice.
 You have a great opportunity to reach direct access patients and show your community why your services are more valuable than other PT services in your area.

-Although your marketing efforts won’t be much different than an insurance-based practice’s efforts, if you really want to be successful you’ll work diligently in this department.
+Although your marketing efforts won’t be much different from an insurance-based practice’s efforts, if you really want to be successful, you’ll work diligently in this department.
 Most private practice owners don’t have much of a marketing plan and aren’t aggressively pursuing direct access patients.
 Take the opportunity to differentiate yourself and show patients why YOU are the best option for therapy.